 To date, well over 500 children have been given new lives through this great Program of Rotary in Australia and New Zealand.

-Randwick Rotary member Richard Woodburn is currently the Eastern Region (NSW/ACT) Chair of ROMAC.
-He co-ordinates patient care and support whilst they are undergoing treatment.
+Randwick Rotary member Richard Woodburn is currently the Eastern Region (NSW/ACT) Treasurer of ROMAC and assists with the co-ordination of patient care and support whilst they are undergoing treatment.
 All members assist with fundraising to make this work possible and assist with the care and support of locally treated patients and their carers.
 Assistance to patients transiting through Mascot airport for treatment in other States is also provided.

 For more information see www.romac.org.au